oriolgual/reefpoints/source/posts/2015-09-10-design-is-about-systems.md

 *What if we mandate that all intersections be crossable in one light?
 What if we prioritize pedestrians, not cars?*

-I start to imagine potential legislation, participating in a “healthy city” campaign of some sort, and even a crosswalk design that would accommodate a faster, safer crossing for me.
+I start to imagine potential legislation, participating in a "healthy city" campaign of some sort, and even a crosswalk design that would accommodate a faster, safer crossing for me.

 ## This intersection is part of a system

 Then I think about it more.
 Why was this intersection designed to accommodate cars better than pedestrians?
 Why do most cities in the US still feel like they’re planned for cars and not people?
-(Because they are.
-Long story.)
+Because they are.
+Long story.
 I start to imagine all the infrastructure changes that might be required for this seemingly simple change: to alter the path of a crosswalk, and make it feel more efficient.

 I think this way because as a designer, I am responsible for making sure that the things I build and “make pretty” actually work - and for more than one type of user.
 I don’t put a button or a variable into a mockup unless I know it can be supported by engineering, and is necessary for the user.
 Because of this sense of responsibility, I can’t really enjoy lofty, speculative discussions about potential changes it might be nice to make.